sandhiyaarul2005/Design-and-Implementation-of-a-5G-Based-Remote-Hand-Gesture-Replication-System/Stage-1/README.md

 - gNB (Next Generation NodeB)
 - 5G Core (5GC)
-- Access and Mobility Management Function (AMF)
-- User Plane Function (UPF)
-- Service-Based Architecture (SBA)
+- Evaluation Board
+- MEC Server

 The architectural differences between Non-Standalone (NSA) and Standalone (SA) deployments were examined, highlighting the advantages of a fully integrated 5G core network in achieving reduced latency and enhanced reliability.